Graham Chosen One of Top 16 Personal Trainers in the Two Carolinas

 Our muscles get used to being worked the same way, so it's necessary

-different exercises for specific body parts.
+different exercise for a specific body part.
 For instance, if you've

 been doing lunges for a while, it might be time to do squats instead.